Um... Yeah... Is my face red? Yup.

 "She caused revolutionary thinking," Shelia Johnston told us.

 Audience members informed us that Margaret Atwood and Tobin Stokes have created an Opera called Pauline.
-The world premiere is May 23, 2014.
-Tickets go on sale on January 15, 2014.
-To learn more about the opera go here.

 Then.
 I walked next door to the Peter Kaye Room.